shafickbruintjies-gif/FPL-Wordle-Mini-League/README.md

 };

 window.resetAll = function() {
   if (!confirm('End this mini league and reset scores?
-Winners will be saved to the Hall of Fame.')) return;
+Winners will be saved to Hall of Fame and Hall of Shame.')) return;

+  // Hall of Fame — top 3 by points
   var sorted = getSortedData();
   var podium = ['gold','silver','bronze'];
   for (var i=0; i<Math.min(3,sorted.length); i++) {